brunialti/RAG-system/README.md

 Use it "as is" at your own risk.
 <b>Consider RAGWIZ system as a workbench to better understand RAG systems</b> and to practice with.
-No extensive stress or scalability tests have been performed; nevertheless, it should work effectively with stores up to houdred thousand chunks depending on memory size and CPUs.
+No extensive stress or scalability tests have been performed; nevertheless, it should work effectively with stores up to many thousand chunks depending on memory size and CPUs.
 The document ingestion module manages documents of the following types:
 .txt, .doc (with some limitations), .docx, .pdf.
 It can also accept excel files but be aware that, at this moment, the search results are quite poor,